hackupc/guides-page/_pages/guide/hacker.md

 ### :trophy: PROJECT SUBMISSIONS

-Please submit your projects on our Devpost by Sunday 13th 9:00 PM.
+Please submit your projects on our Devpost by Sunday 16th 9:00 AM.
 Also remember to opt-in for any sponsor prizes that you are eligible for.
 Submit early, you can edit your submission later!

 Our judging will take place expo style.
 You’ll present your project to the judges and have 3 minutes to demo what you learned and built.
 You should still demo your project even if you’re not finished, as our main criteria don’t include finishing it.